 Circles

-Updated: Dec 17, 2021
+- Dec 1, 2021

 The power of the world always works in circles.--Black Elk*

 I'm a layperson.
 Yet, I have what I call a home monastery.
 Truthfully, in the almost forty years since I took my vows in that monastery, I've only returned a handful of times.
-Yet each time, it feels like home.
+Yet, each time, it feels like home.
 It doesn't change, yet it does.

 One of my favorite circles is mealtime.
 In Buddhist monastic lore and routine, the cook and the preparation of food are highly significant.
 For the monk or guest, the formal mealtime circle begins with a prayer recitation and the delivery of the meal's courses.
 Then, there is a final prayer.
-Wiping off the table and rinsing dishes and utensils, placing them where they belong completes the circle.
+Wiping off the table, rinsing dishes and utensils, and placing them where they belong completes the circle.
 Monastic circles are forms of continuous meditation.

 "The Universe is circles within circles, and everything is one circle, and all the circles are connected to each other.
 Each family is a circle, and those family circles connect together and make a community, and the community makes its circle where it lives on the Earth.
 It (the community) cares for that part (of the Earth) but cares for it as a circle - which is to say in a cooperative and egalitarian way, where everybody is cared for, and everybody is respected."--Black Elk*